Convex computation of extremal invariant measures of nonlinear dynamical systems and Markov processes: Markov processes

 where $\mathcal{A}$ is the infinite-dimensional generator of the process.
 For concreteness, let us consider the stochastic differential equation

 where $b:\Rb^n\to\Rb^n$ is the drift, $\sigma :\Rb^n \to \Rb^{n\times k}$ the diffusion matrix and $W_t$ is a vector-valued Wiener process.
 Then we have

 which is a polynomial provided that $b(x)$ and $\sigma(x)$ are polynomial in $x$ and we set $f(x) = x^\alpha$.
 The invariance condition~(\ref{eq:invMarkCont}) can therefore be expressed solely in terms of the moments of $\mu$~(\ref{eq:mom_def}).
-The approach then proceeds in exactly the same fashion as described in Section~\ref{sec:approx}, leading to a finite-dimensional relaxation of the same form as~(\ref{opt:relax}), with the same convergence results of Theorems~\ref{thm:conv} and \ref{thm:weakDense}, provided that the set of invariant measures of the stochastic process considered is non-empty.
+The approach then proceeds in exactly the same fashion as described in Section~\ref{sec:approx}, leading to a finite-dimensional relaxation of the same form as~(\ref{opt:relax}). \paragraph{Certifying non-existence of an invariant measure} Contrary to the deterministic case, stochastic processes driven by a Wiener process typically evolve on non-compact domains, thereby rendering the question of the \emph{existence} of an invariant measure much more subtle.
+For example, the Wiener process itself does not admit an invariant measure but the Ornstein-Uhlenbeck process $dx(t) = -ax(t)dt + \sigma dW(t)$ does for any $a > 0$.
+Interestingly, the proposed approach provides a means to numerically certify that no invariant measure exists.
+Indeed, since the feasible set of the SDP relaxation~(\ref{opt:relax}) contains the truncated moment sequences of all invariant measures, proving the emptiness of this feasible set (which is a finite-dimensional spectrahedron) implies the \emph{non-existence} of an invariant measure.
+Indication of such infeasibility is detected during the solution of SDP~(\ref{opt:relax}) by most existing solvers, although its rigorous certification is more involved~\cite{LMIexact}.
+The proposed method thereby complements methods based on sum-of-squares programming that can be used to prove the existence of an invariant measure using Foster-Lyapunov conditions~\cite{meyn2012markov}.